Publication Ethics, Publication Malpractice Statements, and Ethical Guidelines

 3.1.
 Contribution to Editorial Decisions

-Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
-Peer review is an essential component of formal scholarly communication, and lies at the heart of the scientific method.
-The KODISA Journals shares the view of many that all scholars who wish to contribute to publications have an obligation to do a fair share of reviewing.
+Peer review assists the editor in making editorial decisions and, through the editorial communications with the author, may also assist the author in improving the paper.
+Peer review is essential to formal scholarly communication and lies at the heart of the scientific method.
+The JAFEB shares the view of many that all scholars who wish to contribute to publications should do a fair share of reviewing.

 Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorized by the editor.

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.